 The mission of the Education for Life's Issues program (ELI) is through community education, to empower individuals to make informed decisions about the end of life and other healthcare issues.

-ELI is a community education program of San Gorgonio Memorial Hospital, in partnership with the California Coalition for Compassionate Care.
+ELI is a community education program of San Gorgonio Memorial Hospital, in partnership with the Coalition for Compassionate Care of California.